HomeQ and AHistory of WiganContactsNewslettersProjectsMeetingsLinks

 Our small but well-established group was formed in 1982.

 We meet once a month in Wigan for lectures and discussions on topics of historical or archaeological interest.
-We have a coach trip in the summer and carry out fieldwork during the year (including excavations).
+We have trips in the summer and carry out fieldwork during the year (including excavations).

 The aims of the society are: